Glassware vs. Plasticware

 Learn how to choose the best option for your application

 Just about any laboratory requires a variety of flasks, test tubes, beakers, graduated cylinders, dishes, and flasks.
 Many of these supplies we offer are available in glass or alternatively plastic materials.
-This post will help you better understand the differences between glassware vs plasticware and help you decide which application are better suited these materials.
-First lets go over some of the main advantages and disadvantages of both.
+This post will help you better understand the differences between glassware and plasticware and help you decide which applications are better suited to these materials.
+First, let's go over some of the main advantages and disadvantages of both.

 Advantages of Glassware